 Made with puffed whole grains as opposed to the sugar ladened commercial rice bubbles, these make a guilt free treat.
 The coconut and coconut oil are super healthy for reasons I’ve written about here.
 The grain free version is a great source of protein and healthy fats.

-3 tablespoons of rice or maple syrup (more or less to taste, I used rice syrup)
+- 3 tablespoons rice malt syrup or maple syrup (more or less to taste, I used rice syrup)

-2-3 tablespoons cacao powder (more cacao will make it more chocolatey)
+- 2-3 tablespoons cacao (more cacao will make it more chocolatey)

 - 2 cups puffed grain I used puffed brown rice but it would work with millet, quinoa or activated buckwheat (or a mix).
 See variations below for grain-free.